xarial/codestack/solidworks-api/document/features-manager/run-command-sync/index.md

 ## Run Instructions

 * Open/create part document
-* Create any sketch with rectange (or another shape)
+* Create any sketch with rectangle (or another shape)
 * Select the sketch
 * Run the macro.
 As the result 'Boss-Extrude' property page is displayed
 * Modify options and click green tick (OK) or cross (Cancel)